How to make homemade bath powder. Full bathtub in front of window with beautiful view of mountains.

 Can essential oils be added to bath powder?

-How can you make homemade fizzing bath powder?
+How can you make a homemade fizzing bath powder?

 What are some natural coloring ingredients I can use for bath powder?